-- Art and Landscaping Prohibits federal transit funding from paying for art and/or non-functional landscaping elements of a transit project. - PMOC Limits federal project management oversight to quarterly, unless the project or sponsor is deemed at risk of schedule delays or cost overruns. - Low/No Component Testing Requires FTA to competitively select at least one facility to conduct testing, evaluation, and analysis of low or no emission vehicle components. - FTA will pay 50% of testing costs (FTA) pays 80% in the 5318 bus testing program. - This testing facility will be separate from 5318 bus testing.
+- Art and Landscaping Prohibits federal transit funding from paying for art and/or non-functional landscaping elements of a transit project. - PMOC Limits federal project management oversight to quarterly, unless the project or sponsor is deemed at risk of schedule delays or cost overruns. - Low/No Component Testing Requires FTA to competitively select at least one facility to conduct testing, evaluation, and analysis for low or no emission vehicle components. - FTA will pay 50% of testing costs - This testing facility will be separate from 5318 bus testing (Altoona testing).